pingcap/docs/ticdc/ticdc-split-update-behavior.md

 ### Control whether to split primary or unique key `UPDATE` events

-Starting from v6.5.10, v7.1.6, v7.5.3, and v8.1.1, when using a non-MySQL sink, TiCDC supports controlling whether to split primary or unique key `UPDATE` events via the `output-raw-change-event` parameter, as described in the GitHub issue [#11211]( https://github.com/pingcap/tiflow/issues/11211).
+Starting from v6.5.10, v7.1.6, and v7.5.3, when using a non-MySQL sink, TiCDC supports controlling whether to split primary or unique key `UPDATE` events via the `output-raw-change-event` parameter, as described in the GitHub issue [#11211]( https://github.com/pingcap/tiflow/issues/11211).
 The specific behavior of this parameter is as follows:

 - When you set `output-raw-change-event = false`, if the primary key or non-null unique index value is modified in an `UPDATE` event, TiCDC splits the event into `DELETE` and `INSERT` events and ensures that all events follow the sequence of `DELETE` events preceding `INSERT` events.
 - When you set `output-raw-change-event = true`, TiCDC does not split `UPDATE` events.
 Note that when the primary key of a table is a clustered index, updates to the primary key are still split into `DELETE` and `INSERT` events in TiDB, and such behavior is not affected by the `output-raw-change-event` parameter.